| |

 You Can’t Escape The Crowds At The Sky Lagoon Iceland!

 If you thought that going to the Sky Lagoon Iceland would be the less crowded option over the Blue Lagoon, think again!
+It felt like there were about the same amount of people at each lagoon.

-So, even though there are less people at the Sky Lagoon, the space is so much smaller that per square meter, it’s probably just about as populated as the Blue Lagoon.
+Even though there were fewer people at the Sky Lagoon, it’s also MUCH SMALLER than the Blue Lagoon in Iceland!
+So per square meter, it’s probably just about as populated as the Blue Lagoon.

 And because the Blue Lagoon is that much bigger, the farther ends of the lagoon had a lot less people.
-Once we made it to the Quiet Zone at the end, it was emptier than the Sky Lagoon ever was!
+Once I made it to the Quiet Zone at the end, it was emptier than the Sky Lagoon ever was!

 sky-lagoon-vs-blue-lagoon-crowds